𝟓 𝐁𝐞𝐬𝐭 𝐖𝐨𝐫𝐤𝐢𝐧𝐠 𝐂𝐚𝐩𝐢𝐭𝐚𝐥 𝐌𝐚𝐧𝐚𝐠𝐞𝐦𝐞𝐧𝐭 𝐒𝐭𝐫𝐚𝐭𝐞𝐠𝐢𝐞𝐬: 𝐇𝐨𝐰 𝐭𝐨 𝐌𝐚𝐧𝐚𝐠𝐞 𝐄𝐟𝐟𝐞𝐜𝐭𝐢𝐯𝐞𝐥𝐲

 By adopting the following strategies, companies can efficiently operate at optimum inventory levels.

 ABC Analysis: ABC analysis helps to prioritize products that are in demand and hence improve overall inventory efficiency.
-With respect to warehouse space requirements, B class and C class inventories levels kept lower to fulfill the Class A high inventory demand.
+Concerning warehouse space requirements, B-class and C-class inventory levels were kept lower to fulfill the Class A high inventory demand.

 Economic Order Quantity: EOQ helps to improve efficiency.
-Companies can use dynamic systems and advanced computer software for determining accurate inventory levels to reduce the carrying and holding costs.
+Companies can use dynamic systems and advanced computer software to determine accurate inventory levels to reduce carrying and holding costs.
 Other software includes ERP (Economic Resource Planning) and MRP (Material Resource Planning) software.

-Just In time- JIT: JIT system is specially designed to reduce the high inventory levels and its carrying cost.
+Just In Time- JIT: The JIT system is specially designed to reduce the high inventory levels and its carrying cost.
 It facilitates the control of inventory flow- inventory will only be ordered a few hours before it is required for the sale or production process.

 3. Debtor’s Management